 In chronic cases:

-- Cortisone injection or analgesic injections may be used to resolve pain and active inflammation
+- Ultrasound-guided cortisone injections or analgesic injections may be used to resolve pain and active inflammation

 - If these are not helpful, surgery is an excellent treatment choice